tinfoil-knight/tinfoil-knight.github.io/content/notes/tidbits/Checking dirty shutdowns.md

 ---
 tags:
   - db
+created: 2023-10-25
+origin: Avinash Sajjanshetty
+publish: true
 ---

-How you can check if a clean exit happened in a DB?
+How you can check if a clean exit or a dirty shutdown happened in a DB?
-Shared by: #AvinashS

 ```rust
 // https://github.com/tursodatabase/libsql/blob/49e3c04d191592e7a17f7a51d767b0a76bf12007/libsql-server/src/lib.rs#L237-#L250